-Because they are already extensively reviewed each year and they should be focused on longer-term, rather than annual, goals, untenured, tenure-track faculty members automatically qualify for standard merit in their first three years as long as their contracts are renewed.
+Because they are already extensively reviewed each year and they should be focused on longer-term, rather than annual, goals, untenured, tenure-track faculty members automatically qualify for standard merit as long as their continuing (tenure track) contracts are renewed.
 In years when further merit is available, they may apply for it.
 In addition, the merit assessments for untenured, tenure-track faculty should recognize that they do not have as many opportunities for leadership in service as tenured faculty do.
+Faculty members who are promoted in rank during the course of an academic year, automatically qualify for standard merit and may apply for additional merit.